LIT-Protocol/docs/docs/ToolsAndExamples/Integrations/bundlrxarweave.md

 **Step A:**

-Turn the static content into a `String` format (you can use the [utilities](https://js-sdk.litprotocol.com/modules/lit_node_client_nodejs_src.html) we provide), then pass the `staticContentInString` to the `LitJsSdk.encryptString()` function.
+Turn the static content into a `String` format (you can use the [utilities](https://js-sdk.litprotocol.com/modules/lit_node_client_nodejs_src.html) we provide), then pass the `staticContentInString` to the `LitJsSdk.encryptString()` function along with the following:

+- `chain (String)`: ethereum (see other [supported blockchains](https://developer.litprotocol.com/resources/supportedChains))

+- `authSig (Object)`: authentication signature, which can be collected from calling await LitJsSdk.checkAndSignAuthMessage({chain}) which will call up your web 3 wallets for you to sign the message

+- `accessControlConditions (Array)`: we can call up the [Share Modal](https://developer.litprotocol.com/docs/littools/sharemodal/) to obtain it

 After execution, we will be given:

-`encryptedString`: which is the encrypted image data
+- `ciphertext`: which is the encrypted image data

-`symmetricKey`: the key to unlocking the encrypted image data
+- `dataToEncryptHash`: the hash of the plaintext image data

-**Step B:**

-The symmetricKey is necessary to decrypt content and is meant to be private.
-Exposing the key to the public means anyone may be able to use it to decrypt private information.
-Luckily, with Lit Protocol, we can encrypt it and store it in the lit nodes, so that only the person who meets the access control conditions could retrieve the original symmetric key.
-In order to do this, we will need to pass in the following:

-`chain (String)`: ethereum (see other [supported blockchains](https://developer.litprotocol.com/resources/supportedChains))

-`authSig (Object)`: authentication signature, which can be collected from calling await LitJsSdk.checkAndSignAuthMessage({chain}) which will call up your web 3 wallets for you to sign the message

-`accessControlConditions (Array)`: we can call up the [Share Modal](https://developer.litprotocol.com/docs/littools/sharemodal/) to obtain it

-**Step C:**

-Now that we have all 4 information, we can pass it to the `litNodeClient.saveEncryptionKey()` function.
-After execution, we will be given:

-`encryptedSymmetricKey`: the symmetric key has been encrypted using the network public key, and it can only be retrieved if we have all 4 information

 The code should look like: